Professor of Philosophy

 "Modeling Truth for Semantics" (latest version)

-"Instrumentalism about Structured Propositions", to appear in Chris Tillman (ed.), The Routledge Handbook of Propositions (New York: Routledge, 2019). (latest version)
+"Instrumentalism About Structured Propositions", to appear in Chris Tillman (ed.), The Routledge Handbook of Propositions (New York: Routledge, 2019). (penultimate version)

 ABSTRACT: Explanations deploy theoretical representations of their explananda.
-One question to ask about such representations is whether to regard them under a realist attitude, i.e. as revealing the nature of what they represent, or under an instrumentalist attitude, i.e. as serving particular explanatory ends without further realist purport.
+One question to ask about such representations is whether to regard them under a realist attitude, i.e. as revealing the nature of what they represent, or under an instrumentalist attitude, i.e. as serving particular explanatory ends without such further revelatory pretension.
 This question can be raised for representations wielded within metaphysical explanation to fruitful effect.
 I consider structured propositions as theoretical representations within a particular explanatory enterprise – the metaphysics of what is said – and argue that a realist attitude towards them is in fact unwarranted.
-I offer various considerations against the widespread tendency to regard structured propositions as revealing the nature of what is said and conclude that they should be treated instead as serving specific explanatory ends without further revelatory pretensions.
+I offer various considerations against the widespread tendency to regard structured propositions as revealing the nature of what is said and conclude that they should be considered instead under an instrumentalist attitude.

 ABSTRACT: I consider two competing approaches to metasemantics: productivism, whereby endowment with semantic significance emerges directly from conditions surrounding the production or employment of the items semantically endowed; and interpretationism, whereby endowment with semantic significance emerges directly from conditions surrounding the interpretive consumption of such items.
 Focusing on the version of interpretationism developed by Lewis and his followers, I present a novel argument to the conclusion that such an approach cannot secure determinacy for singular reference.
 I then draw a larger moral for metasemantics and its relation to truth-conditional semantics.